Holiday Clean Up, Green Up: How to Avoid Dumping the Decorations

 The holidays are a busy time of year for cooking so you may find yourself with some used vegetable oil lying around.
 Don’t dump it – recycle it at one of seven DuPage County locations.
 They turn the vegetable oil into biodiesel fuel.

 One Final Tip…

 Stay organized and put items away with care!
 The more you can reuse a decoration, the smaller it’s environmental footprint.
-It’ll be easier to keep track of what you have – and avoid re-purchasing next year – if you properly organize decorations as you put them away.
+One study city by the New York Times found that fake trees had to be reused for 20 years to mitigate their environmental impact.
+So make sure to pack that decor away with care each year!
+It’ll be easier to keep track of what you have – and avoid re-purchasing next year – if you properly organize and pack decorations as you put them away.
 There are tons of ideas online if you need inspiration.

 Happy New Year!